A substitution model of computation

 String substitution is sufficient to create a model of computation as powerful as Turing machines.
-The model uses a lesser number of basic operations, and programs written in it are much easier for humans to understand.
+The model uses fewer basic operations, and programs written in it are often more compact and easier to follow.

 The Model

-To manipulate the INPUT string, we have an operation called chg (read as : change) which allows us to substitute a specific substring with another substring.
-For instance applying the one line program chg 1 ◆ to the input 111 would result in the output ◆◆◆ .
+To manipulate the input string, we have an operation called "chg" (read as: change), which allows us to substitute a specific substring with another substring.
+For instance, applying the one-line program

 Here is a brief program that doubles any given input: